SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 |Data broker|Send data to other tenants or receive data from other tenants.
 |Device control|View or edit commands for devices resp. send commands to devices.
 Also used for device registration.
 |Events|View or create events for devices.
+|Global Smart Rules|Configure global Smart Rules.
 |Identity|View or edit identifiers for devices.
 |Inventory|View or edit inventory data.
 |Measurements|View or create measurements for devices.
 |Option management|View or edit account options such as password policies.
 |Retention rules|View or edit retention rules.
 |Simulator|Configure simulated devices.
-|Smart Rules|Configure Smart Rules.
 |Sms|Configure SMS.
 |Tenant management|View, create, edit or delete subtenants.
 |Tenant statistics|View the usage data for this account, as shown on the Home screen of the Administration application.
-|User management|View or edit users, user groups and permissions.
+|User management|View or edit users, global roles and permissions.
 |Own user management|View or edit your own user.

 There may be additional permissions visible depending on the features in your subscription plan.
 These are documented along with the respective feature.